Introduction

 Objectives

 You are implementing Nomad Enterprise to achieve your company's business and functional objectives.
-Here, we list what we expect the goals you should realize after implementing the recommendations detailed in this guide.
+Below are the expected business benefits from implementing the recommendations detailed in this guide.

 Business objectives